AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 few triangles and circles on a sheet of paper representing the

 Euclidean plane.
-If the fire and glue the sheet into a
+If we bend and glue this sheet of paper into a

 cylindrical surface, distances or angles, this action will not